Advice for Junior Scholars

 Generative AI: Not Even Once

-Every few years, a famous professor at a fancy school publishes an article that gets the law badly wrong or plagiarizes from the souces it discusses.
-On investigation, it transpires that the professor simply copy-pasted text from a research assistant’s memo into an article draft.
+Every few years, a famous professor at a fancy law school publishes an article that gets the law badly wrong or plagiarizes from the souces it discusses.
+On investigation, it transpires that the professor copy-pasted text from a research assistant’s memo into an article draft.
 It’s not a good look, but it’s an obvious and forseeable risk of putting an RA’s work product anywhere near your own.

 The same is true of generative AI.
 If you want to be a serious scholar with academic integrity, you should not let generative AI anywhere near your writing, not ever.
 If you use generative AI for writing-adjacent tasks, you will face a constant temptation to accept its outputs without reviewing them carefully line by line.
-You may even trick yourself into a kind of normaized deviance based on the fact that you’ve been using generative AI and nothing has gone catastrophically wrong yet.
+You may even trick yourself into a kind of normalized deviance based on the fact that you’ve been using generative AI and nothing has gone catastrophically wrong yet.
 Emphasis on yet.
 Sooner or later you will end up with listeria in the liverwurst.

 The essential promise of any honest scholar is that you are personally responsible for every word you publish.
 Overreliance on generative AI can will lure you into complacency and inattentiveness—only to betray you with hallucinations at the worst possible moment.
 Don’t put yourself in a position where you run the risk of screwing up this badly.

 If that doesn’t convince you, consider the following, from T.W.
-Korner’s The Pleasures of Counting:
+Körner’s The Pleasures of Counting:

 The plans for the San Francisco metro BART called for the trains to be fully automated but to carry a conductor in case of emergencies.
 It was pointed out that the kind of person who would be happy to ride back and forth without doing anything for nine years would be precisely the person least capable of coping with an emergency in the tenth.